YHP99/SimpleMusicPlayer/README.md

 ## Sleeping mode
 If you click the sleeping mode, the music will stop after 2 hours.

-If you click the cancel of sleeping mode, the sleeping mode will cancel.
+If you click the cancel of sleeping mode, the sleeping mode will be cancelled.